-In fact, it appears that DWR has developed, planned, and proposed the Project in a manner that, while more palatable to certain stakeholders, is likely not to be effective in meeting its stated objectives, and that DWR's real plan is to expand the scope of the Big Notch Project, or implement subsequent projects, that are decidedly less palatable, in hopes of ultimately meeting the objectives the Big Notch Project will fail to achieve, while evading environmental review requirements (including those imposed under the National Environmental Policy Act ("NEPA")), general public scrutiny, and informed right to take challenges by the Owners.
+In fact, it appears that DWR has developed, planned, and proposed the Project in a manner that, while more palatable to certain stakeholders, is likely not to be effective in meeting its stated objectives, and that DWR's real plan is to expand the scope of the Big Notch Project, or implement subsequent projects, that are decidedly less palatable, in hopes of ultimately meeting the objectives the Big Notch Project will fail to achieve, while evading environmental review requirements (including those imposed under the National Environmental Policy Act ("NEPA")), general public scrutiny, and informed right to take challenges by landowners.

-To be blunt, this appears to be a bait-and-switch strategy.
-And the Commission cannot credibly make a finding that public interest and necessity require the Big Notch Project given the set-up.
+To be blunt, this is a bait-and-switch strategy.
+And the Commission cannot credibly make a finding that public interest and necessity require the Big Notch Project under these circumstances.